atudomain/atudomain.github.io/_posts/2019-05-05-mod-rewrite.markdown

 </html>
 {% endhighlight %}

+JavaScript function was borrowed from A-Frame VR toolkit.

 Paste enough "<p>text</p>" to be able to test anchor in url (so scrolling makes sense).

 Test apache-2 by writing in your browser: